Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/10 Chapter-8 The Village Of Krezk.md

 > This room is packed wall to wall with mongrels wallowing in their own filth.
 The floor is strewn with gnawed bones.
 ^500

-Sixteen screaming [[/5.
-Mechanics/Bestiary/Humanoid/Mongrelfolk (COS).md|mongrelfolk]] are confined here.
+Sixteen screaming [[5.
+Mechanics\Bestiary\Humanoid\Mongrelfolk (COS).md|mongrelfolk]] are confined here.
 The bones are all that remain of mongrelfolk who perished and were eaten.
 The survivors beg for food.

 #### S15f.
 Singing and Dancing Mongrelfolk